Part 1 “Being a hardcore fan”

 Part 2 “Music, Concerts, and Merch”

-Do you participate in your artist’s social networking efforts?
+continue reading this Do you participate in your artist’s social networking efforts?
 What do you like/not like about this?
 What is your favorite way to stay informed about them?
 Are you active or a passive/lurker type?
 Does your artist communicate back to you?

 “I use Twitter, facebook, YouTube and forums.
 I have received communications back from them through social media.
 I post my own live videos from their shows on YouTube and have met a number of fans of my videos from there.
 Myspace was one of the easier ways to connect with Muse, but that is rarely used by them these days.
 Muse does not communicate much through facebook.
 They don’t find it very easy to use and use it primarily as a news feed.
 They were much more active and messaged people directly through MySpace.
 My current favorite way to communicate with the band is twitter.
 It is quicker and easier to communicate with them and a wide variety of topics are discussed.
 I am a very active member of their message board and I am currently a moderator there.”